Uniworld City

-Uniworld City is a residential housing complex and city in New Town, Kolkata in the Indian state of West Bengal.
+Uniworld City is a residential housing complex in New Town, Kolkata in the Indian state of West Bengal.
 The project is developed by Unitech Group, a real estate company in India.

 The city

 Locality

-The city is located in the New Town Action Area III.
-As of 2017, there were more than 800 families residing in the city.
-The city has well-planned urban atmosphere like wide-open roads, beautiful sizeable apartments, parks and playgrounds and shopping malls.
+The housing complex is located in the New Town Action Area III.
+As of 2017, there were more than 800 families residing in it.
+Uniworld City has well-planned urban atmosphere like wide-open roads, beautiful sizeable apartments, parks and playgrounds and shopping malls.
 Downtown Mall is such a hypermarket which also includes a PVR multiplex.

 A modern clubhouse with gym & pool, outdoor and indoor sporting facilities, kids play areas & shopping areas are all operational within the township.